 We believe in experiential learning.
 As such, everything Media Innovation students do is for real-world publication.

-As students progress through the program we begin reaching out to our publishing partners, both national and local, to find an ideal outlet for the project.
-We then bring these professionals in to talk to the students.
-They’re more than guest lecturers—they’re guest editors, performing real-world tweaks and changes to stories that will ultimately be published on their respective outlets.
+As students progress through the program we begin reaching out to our publishing partners, both national and local, to find an ideal outlet for publishing pieces.

 To date, students are working for The Marshall Project, Fusion, and The Washington Post.